orientechnologies/orientdb-docs/Distributed-Configuration.md

 ## History
 ### v2.2
 The intra-node communication is not managed with Hazelcast Queues anymore, but rather through the OrientDB binary protocol.
 This assure better performance and avoid the problem of locality of the Hazelcast queues.
 Release v2.2 also supported the wildcard "majority" and "all" for the read and write quorums.
+Introduced also the concept of static cluster owner.
+Furthermore nodes are not removed by configuration when they are offline.

 ### v1.7
 Simplified configuration by moving.
 Removed some flags (replication:boolean, now it’s deducted by the presence of “servers” field) and settings now are global (autoDeploy, hotAlignment, offlineMsgQueueSize, readQuorum, writeQuorum, failureAvailableNodesLessQuorum, readYourWrites), but you can overwrite them per-cluster.